The Human Tornado

 The Human Tornado is a 1976 American blaxploitation film directed by Cliff Roquemore.
 The film is a sequel to Dolemite.

+In the film, a sheriff's wife has an extramarital affair with Dolemite.
+Her husband orders one of his subordinates to murder her, and then frames Dolemite for her murder.
+Dolemite flees to California, and the sheriff follows him there.

 Plot

 After coming off a successful comedy tour, Dolemite throws a get-together at his mansion.
 The party is crashed by racist police officers and they find out that the sheriff's wife is offering Dolemite money for sexual services.
-When the sheriff catches them red-handed, he shoots and kills his wife.
+When the sheriff catches them red-handed, he orders his deputy to shoot them both.
+The deputy shoots the sheriff's wife, but is shot and killed by Dolemite, who escapes.

 Dolemite and his friends kidnap a young man and decide to head to California to meet Queen Bee.
 There, they find out that the local mob boss, Joe Cavaletti, has kidnapped two of Queen Bee's girls, forcing her to close her business and work for him.
 Dolemite rescues Queen Bee and her girls and teaches his enemies a lesson, all the while being chased by the sheriff, who has pinned the murder of his own wife on Dolemite.